The Downtown Palo Alto Farmers’ Market is a non-profit run by volunteers that donates its proceeds back to the community.

 Our customers, our vendors and growers and our volunteers.

 Why Avenidas?
-It all goes back to the Downtown Farmers’ Market’s unique history.
 Back in 1981, downtown Palo Alto unexpectedly became a food desert, as the last grocery store quit town.
-Community-minded members of the Avenidas board and staff took charge and created the Market, to address the critical need of bringing fresh food to Downtown residents.
-Although the Market was spun out as an independent non-profit in 1986, the Market and Avenidas have continued their wonderful relationship for 39 years.
-Over the years, the Downtown Market has donated over half a million dollars to Avenidas.
+Community-minded members of the Avenidas board and staff took charge and created this market to bring fresh food to downtown residents.

 Where to find us: